kinestetika/MetaErg/README.md

 By using gtdbtk for taxonomic classification of genes and transferring functional annotations from the NCBI, metaerg.py uses a controlled vocabulary for taxonomy and a relatively clean vocabulary for functions.
-This makes annotations much more straightforward to interpret than the original version of metaerg and many other annotation tools.
+This makes annotations much more concise than the original version of metaerg and many other annotation tools.
+In addition, metaerg uses NCBI's conserved domain database and RPSBlast to assign genes to subsystems for effective data exploration.

 The Metaerg 2.2 pipeline consists of:
 * (optional) CRISPR regions using [Minced](https://github.com/ctSkennerton/minced).